MaxHalford/maxhalford.github.io/content/blog/will-agents-replace-scripts.md

 If you ask a coding agent, there's a good chance it'll get the job done.
 But why would you do that?
 Why rely on a stochastic process for a repetitive, deterministic task?
 Could you live with the idea that it might be silently wrong?
 Several internal alarm bells went off when I read that Slack thread.

 I think the answer is friction — or rather, the lack of it.
 Claude and OpenAI have pulled off a *tour de force*, which is to put programming in the hands of everyone.
+They've given more power to non-tech people.
+Indeed, setting up a new internal app at any company usually requires heavy lifting.
+Many people have ideas which never see the light of day, because the tech team is not staffed for it.
+But an environment where anyone can solve their own problems is empowering.

 When you prompt an agent to run on a schedule, it feels like you're programming something deterministic in natural language.
 The beauty is that your admin has set up MCPs, so the agent can figure out how to connect to Google Calendar and Notion on its own.
 And you never have to fix a broken script, because you're not writing code.
+Again, it's very empowering on paper.

 But this isn't the right pattern.
 Any decent software engineer will tell you so.
 The better approach is to vibecode a script, run it on a few weeks of real data, check the outputs make sense, and then schedule the script — not the agent — to run periodically.
 When the script breaks, the agent can fix it, and someone else should review the fix.